What does ASCEND Mean?

 Will there be trainings or Town Halls like previous AIAA virtual Forums to answer questions from the technical presenter community?

-Where do I upload my manuscript if applicable, the presentation file, and the summary slide?
+Where do I upload my manuscript if applicable and the pre-recorded presentation file?

 Are we required to use the AIAA template for the slides, or can we use our university/company template instead?
 Is wide or stand profile preferred for presentations?